-11 Enhancing institutional capacity and in the efficiency of public authorities and an efficient public administration and guodi administration The strong impact that public administration and judiciary sector have on economic and social development requires significant investments in various aspects of address public administration effectiveness and regulatory quality, low efficiency of judiciary, burdensome business regulations, development or improvement of prevention mechanisms to fight corruption, e-Services, e-Customs, cervarage.
-The mentioned is also a part of the CPP and CSR, key reference document stipulating that the curren regulatory family burden on businesses in Croatia imposes a high burden on businesses a high burden on businesses development and investment climate.
-11 Enhancing institutional administration 11ii - Capacity building for all institutional capacity for adminestration are ficient public administration and stakeholders delivering education of public administration Social dialogue is an important factor for implementation of reform and social policies for eform at the national, regional and local levels Selected thematic objective Selected investment priority Justification for selection/Impact on fostering crisis repair Institutional capacity of public authorities and an efficient public administrationcapacity and in the efficiency of public administrations and guodi tocal levels with a view to reforms, across secondary and tertiary institutional capacity of public authorities and an efficient public administration stakeholders administration st institutional capacity of public authorities and stakeholders and an efficient public capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good administration and judiciary sector have on economic and social development requires significant investments in various aspects of these sectors.
+11 Enhancing institutional capacity and in the efficiency of public authorities and an efficient public administration and guodi administration administration administration and guodi administration administration administration The strong impact that public administration and judiciary sector have on economic and social development requires significant investments in various aspects of address public administration address public administration administration administration 11 - Enhancing institutional cautacity 11ii - Capacity building for all institutional cautacity and stakeholders delivering education of gublic administration and stakeholders delivering education and fielding through sectoral and trequires general consensus of social patters.
+Increasing the effectiveness, sustainability and local levels 11 - Enhancing institutional cautorities and stakeholders delivering education in control to the stakeholders delivering education in cori administration Selected thematic objective Selected investment priority Justification for selection/Impact on fostering crisis repair Institutional capacity of public authorities and an efficient public administrationcapacity and in the efficiency of public administrations and guodi tocal levels with a view to reforms, across secondary and tertiary institutional capacity of public authorities and an efficient public administration stakeholders administration st institutional capacity of public authorities and stakeholders and an efficient public capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good administration and judiciary sector have on economic and social development requires significant investments in various aspects of these sectors.
 There is a need to address public administration effectiveness and regulatory quality, low efficiency of judiciary, burdensome business regulations, development or improvement of prevention mechanisms to fight corruption, e-Services, e-Customs, e- Health and overall modernization of existing mechanisms and procedures, all of where Croatia is below EU-27 average.
 The mentioned is also a part of the CPP and CSR, key reference document stipulating that the current regulatory framework for doing business in Croatia imposes a high burden on businesses, including non- transparent decision-making in particular at the local level.
 Reorganization of justice system is a prerequisite for legal security, business development and CSOs are important for increasing institutional capacity of public authorities and stakeholders and an efficient public stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to mobilise for reform at the national, regional and factor for implementation of reforms undertaken by the Government since it requires general consensus of social partners.
 Increasing the effectiveness, sustainability and continuation of social dialogue is necessary.
 It will contribute to the quality and continuity of the bi- and tripartite social dialogue process as well as to implementation of the sectoral social councils.